1915 – 2022

 Returning to New York in 1954 at the height of male-dominated Abstract Expressionism, she was thrust into obscurity because of her hard-edge style, which used a palette of only two or three colors.
 This technique was just the opposite of what the Ab-Ex artists were doing.
 Her own style was that of a pared-down, hard-edge abstractionism, which anticipated Minimalism.
 As both a woman and a Cuban immigrant, she faced discrimination in the art world.
 Yet she continued to work for the next six decades, but her paintings remained mostly unseen and therefore unsold.

-Herrera continues to work almost every day.
-Her work demonstrates a disciplined but highly sophisticated exploration of color and form.
+Herrera continued to work almost every day.
+Her work demonstrated a disciplined but highly sophisticated exploration of color and form.
 She once said, “I believe that I will always be in awe of the straight line, it’s beauty is what keeps me painting.”

 Her first museum retrospective “Carmen Herrera: Lines of Sight” took place at the Whitney Museum in the fall of 2016 when she was 101 years old.
 This exhibition included 50 works of drawings, paintings, and sculpture from 1948-1978.
-Her early works from her formative period (1948-1958) show her experimenting with different types of abstraction as she explores geometry, space, and the line.
-The second part of this exhibition “Blanco y Verde” (1959-1971) shows her paintings that integrated the surrounding environment.
-The last section includes her sculptural works and vivid paintings from her “Days of the Week” series (1975-1978), which reflect her interest in the built environment.
-These works highlight the architectural underpinnings of many of her compositions.
+Her early works from her formative period (1948-1958) showed her experimenting with different types of abstraction as she explored geometry, space, and the line.
+The second part of this exhibition “Blanco y Verde” (1959-1971) showed paintings that integrated the surrounding environment.
+The last section included sculptural works and vivid paintings from her “Days of the Week” series (1975-1978), which reflected her interest in the built environment.
+These works highlighted the architectural underpinnings of many of her compositions.

-She is now represented in the permanent collections of the Tate Modern, the Hirshhorn Museum and Sculpture Garden, Boston Museum of Fine Arts, MoMA, and the Walker Art Center in Minneapolis.
+Her work are in the permanent collections of the Tate Modern, the Hirshhorn Museum and Sculpture Garden, Boston Museum of Fine Arts, New York’s Museum of Modern Art, and the Walker Art Center in Minneapolis, among others.